RaimundSchramm/mentor/web_design_style_guide.md

 - Hypertext Markup Language (HTML) for semantically arranging content which users request and view with their Web Browser
 - Cascading Style Sheets (CSS) for adding styles to display the content in different ways: layout, typography, colors

+-

+##### Enhanced Tech Stack

+Additional tools I prefer when developing for the Web usually with Ruby on Rails are:
+- Sassy Sass (SASS) for the best readability
+- HAML or Slim for the best readability
+- Twitter Bootstrap for rapid prototyping or just its nice features

+-

 ##### Style Guide

 Create a Style Guide for each app.